giann/schematics/README.md

 # schematics

 Translates php classes to JSON Schema by annotating them with attributes.

-Supports from draft-04 to 2020-12.
+## Supported Drafts

+Only commonly used drafts `draft-04` and `2020-12` are supported.

 ## Example